tsavola/lep/README.md

     >> ((choose-operator) arg)
     ok

+When the first term is a variable or a literal and there are multiple terms, the expression is quoted:

+    >> 1 2
+    (1 .
+(2 . ()))

-A statement consisting only of whitespace yields nil and leaves the variables unchanged.
+A statement consisting only of whitespace yields `()` and leaves the variables unchanged.
 When the user inputs an empty line, the embedder program doesn't need to evaluate it, and may do something else instead.